 “A few nice lures.
-I am wishing we had some worms, or live bait.
+I wish we had some worms or live bait.
 We might do better.”
 Darcey looked around in the grass, but they were much too late for nightcrawlers to be out.

 Danae got up, selected a lure, and grabbed a pole.
 “I’ll use this one.
 Maybe we’ll get lucky.”

 “Do you think it would be okay to skinny dip?”
 Danae asked Darcey.
-“I mean, there’s no one here, just you and me.”
+“There’s no one here, just you and me.”

 “I don’t care if you do.
-Nothing I haven’t seen before,” Darcey giggled.
-Danae stripped down to nothing, and ran for the lake, leaving her clothes in a pile under the tree.
+Nothing I haven’t seen before,” Darcey snorted.
+Danae stripped down to nothing and ran for the lake, her clothes in a pile under the tree.
 Darcey jumped in after her and thought for a split second of doing the same as Danae, but then decided against it.
-They splashed around and giggled, playing in the water like they did in the pool back home.
+They splashed around and laughed, playing in the water as they did in the pool back home.
 “How does it feel, Nae?
 To swim with nothing on?”
 Darcey asked her.

-“It actually feels amazing, Darce.
+“It feels amazing, Darce.
 You should join me.”
-Nae splashed her, and swam away.
+Nae splashed her and swam away.

-The thought of being naked in public scared Darcey, but she wanted to try it anyway, so she slipped out of her suit, throwing it up on the bank of the lake.
+The thought of being naked in public scared Darcey, but she wanted to try it anyway, so she slipped out of her suit and threw it on the bank of the lake.
 “There,” she announced.
 “I did it!”

 “It’s liberating!”
 Danae yelled, splashing around, laughing.

-From a distance, he watched the twins skinny dipping in the lake, and he approached it quietly, not wanting to draw attention to himself.
-He saw Danae as she walked up into the grass and jumped in, making a splash, and smiled.
-When he stepped on a dry branch, it snapped, and he noticed Darcey’s head-turning in his direction, and he held his breath.
+From a distance, he watched the twins skinny dipping in the lake, and he approached it quietly.
+The last thing he wanted was to draw attention to himself.
+He saw Danae as she walked up into the grass and jumped in, and he smiled.
+When he stepped on a dry branch, it snapped, and he noticed Darcey’s head turn in his direction, and he held his breath.
 Did he dare move closer?
 What if they saw him?
-Reaching into a backpack, he removed a camera tripod, and set it down behind the tree trunk.
-This picture was going to make him a rich man, if he could find the right buyer back in Starlight Shores.
-The opportunity was just too good, and he couldn’t pass it up.
-He was the only Paparazzi to have followed the twins this far from campus, and he was enjoying the view.

 Stealthily, he got behind his camera and pointed the lens toward the lake.
-He couldn’t sell a naked photo, so he would keep those for himself.
+Legally, he couldn’t sell a naked photo, so he would keep those for himself.
 But he hoped to get just the right camera angle, something that could set him up for life.
 “Come on,” he said to himself softly.
-“Get out of the lake.”
+“Get out of the water.”
 The lens was trained upon Danae’s slender form, lying in wait for her to make that one mistake.
 With his finger on the shutter, he waited for the most opportune moment.
-He really wanted a picture of Danae, but he would take either twin if it would pay.
-And if no one bought his pictures, he had a few new ones for his collection.
+He wanted a picture of Danae, but he would take either twin if it would pay.
+And if no one bought his photographs, he had a few new ones for his collection.

-“What are you doing?” the angry voice asked him, as Clint stepped from behind the brush.
+“What are you doing?” an angry voice asked him as Clint stepped from behind the brush.
 “Are you spying on them?”

 “I could ask you the same question!” the Paparazzi shot back.
 “You’re going to ruin my shot if you don’t shut your trap.”